Nirosha-Rayee/DigitalLibraryBookManagementSystem/README.md

 ✅ We can add a Graphical User Interface (GUI)

-✅ Deploy in AWS Cloud.
+✅ We can develop using Rest APIs and Deploy in AWS Cloud.